-- The carrying on of farming operations in the course of which plants or trees or bulbs are grown for sale. - The buying and selling of plants or trees from outside sources as well as fertiliser and other trading stock.
-This activity does not constitute farming operations.
+- The carrying on of farming operations comprising, among others, the production of seed and the growing of plants, trees or bulbs for sale. - The carrying on of non-farming activities such as the buying of plants and trees, fertiliser and other trading stock for immediate resale.